Maksimka101/response_parser/README.md

 ![parseApiResponse diagram](assets/response_parser_diagram.png)

-Actually everything in the `parseApiResponse` method is wrapped with `try-catch` block.
+Actually, everything in the `parseApiResponse` method is wrapped with the `try-catch` block.
 So this method is safe and can't throw any exceptions.

 ## Another way to use

-Instead of creating top level functions, you can create a class which extends `ResponseParserBase` and override it's methods:
+Instead of creating top-level functions, you can create a class which extends `ResponseParserBase` and overrides it's methods:
 ```dart
 class DefaultResponseParser extends ResponseParser<Response, ApiFailure>{
   Object extractData(Response response) => response.data['data']!;